-- 20th / 21st Century Workshop: This workshop is open to a variety of disciplinary approaches and it is primarily organized around conceptual questions specific to this historical period, including: the instability of categories like “high” and “low” culture, modernism’s lives and afterlives, the effects of changing media technologies, and 20th/21st century histories of race, class, gender, ability, and sexuality.
+The 20th/21st Century workshop is open to a variety of disciplinary approaches and it is primarily organized around conceptual questions specific to this historical period, including: the instability of categories like “high” and “low” culture, modernism’s lives and afterlives, the effects of changing media technologies, and 20th/21st century histories of race, class, gender, ability, and sexuality.

-- Sound and Society: This workshop seeks to shed light on the manifold ways that music and sound are deeply intertwined with history, people, and society.
+The Sound and Society workshop seeks to shed light on the manifold ways that music and sound are deeply intertwined with history, people, and society.

-- Visual and Material Perspectives on East Asia: This workshop is oriented toward the study of material or visual objects from East Asia.
+The Visual and Material Perspectives on East Asia workshop is oriented toward the study of material or visual objects from East Asia.
 It explores the possible use of recent theories of art, history, and material and visual culture in the study of East Asia, such as film, museum studies, and visual culture etc.

-- RAVE - Research and Visual Evidence: Featuring scholarship on art, architecture, media, and art criticism across divisions of geography and historical periodization, the goal of RAVE is to create a public workshop open to all graduate students who utilize visual evidence in their arguments.
+RAVE - Research and Visual Evidence features scholarship on art, architecture, media, and art criticism across divisions of geography and historical periodization.
+The goal of RAVE is to create a public workshop open to all graduate students who utilize visual evidence in their arguments.

-- Theater and Performance Studies: This workshop seeks to provide a forum for questions of performance that have arisen in a host of disciplines across the divisions, and to extend to the graduate level a systematic reflection on the longstanding divide between the theories and praxes of performance that has, for the past few years, animated work in the undergraduate committee on theater and performance studies.
+The Theater and Performance Studies workshop seeks to provide a forum for questions of performance that have arisen in a host of disciplines across the divisions, and to extend to the graduate level a systematic reflection on the longstanding divide between the theories and praxes of performance that has, for the past few years, animated work in the undergraduate committee on theater and performance studies.